-If you don’t wake up energized every morning to make your day an amazing one, you probably don’t have a list of life goals to achieve.
+If you don’t wake up energized every morning to make your day an amazing one, you probably don’t have a life goals list to achieve.

-Let's look at some good personal goals and life goal ideas to help you get started on your list of goals to set for yourself.
+Let's look at some good personal goals and life goal ideas to help you get started on setting goals for yourself.

-Knowing the benefits that setting good long-term goals can bring to your life might give you the kick in the pants you need to clarify what you want to achieve.
+Knowing the benefits that setting good long-term goals can bring to your life might give you the kick in the pants you need to clarify what you want to aim for.

 The Power and Benefits of Setting Goals

 Setting goals gives you something to work towards in life and brings you a sense of purpose.

 When you set your goals, you are taking the first step toward achieving them.